THE TIGERS' FOREST

 THE ARTWORKS

 The following The Tigers' Forest montages created by Jane feature drawings of India and Malaysia's remarkable wildlife by participating children from Singapore and the UK.
-Montages featuring drawings by children from the USA and India will be created and added to the online gallery following completion of the workshops in 2024/25.
+Montages featuring drawings by children from India will be created and added to the online gallery following completion of the workshops in 2025.
 A selection of the drawings illustrate species information in The Wildlife section—scroll down to learn about many of the animals children championed through their beautiful drawings.
+The montage above features a selection of drawings of 97 species by 129 young artists from Gosforth Central Middle School, UK.
+The diamond pattern formed by the tiger drawings reminds us that each of these species is a precious jewel we are fortunate to share Earth with.

 SINGAPORE